 A: You can change your mind as often as you want, and when it is time to take action or make a decision, trust yourself.
 You will know when you know.
 And talk to your partner, you are both in this thing together one way or another.

 Q: What if I am in a same-sex marriage?
-Are you saying that two mothers or two fathers are bad?

-A: There is no bad or good.
-How you partner or parent, and how you choose to live your life is a personal choice.
+A: How you partner or parent, and how you choose to live your life is a personal choice.
 If you are in a same-sex marriage, whether you decide to stay in the marriage or not, there are also extended family members or people from your community who can provide bonding and healthy modeling for the one of different sexual orientation not in the marriage.
 For example, two gay men might encourage a grandmother to participate in their child’s life, or two lesbian women may have an uncle or brother who has a special bond with your child.
 Again, it is a personal choice.

 Q: Are there workshops or support groups in my area?

 A: There are always support groups.
 You can look up therapists, find communities in your church or meditation home or local outreach program, look at meetup.com on the Internet, or start your own group.